w3f/Grants-Program/applications/Jeton_Network_follow_up.md

 | 3b. | Asset | Tutorial video on adding a custom pallet and accessing it in unity |
 | 4. | Documentation | Maintaining API, Service Layer and UNity Asset on newest Substrate Vers. |

-### (Optional) Milestone 4: Complete Game "Connect four", as Tutorial from scratch on Substrate and Unity playable on Mobile
+### Milestone 4: Complete Game "Connect four", as Tutorial from scratch on Substrate and Unity playable on Mobile (Player vs. Player)
 * **Estimated Duration:** 1 month
 * **FTE:**  1-2
 * **Costs:** 6.000 USD